pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2025-06-18-oatmeal-berry-bar.markdown

 - Oat, coconut, or almond flours can be used in place of powdered peanut butter.
 If using coconut flour, cut the amount in half; keep it the same for almond or oat flours

 - In your pan, spread 2/3 of the oat mixture (320 g) in an even layer to all edges.
-Either use a silicone spatula, or lightly wet your hands to prevent sticking
+Either use a <a href="https://www.amazon.com/dp/B0C37QM1K3?ref=t_ac_view_request_product_image&campaignId=amzn1.campaign.1OO1S5W7ZMYBB&linkCode=tr1&tag=poormanprotei-20&linkId=amzn1.campaign.1OO1S5W7ZMYBB_1751469633605">silicone spatula</a>, or lightly wet your hands to prevent sticking
 - <center><img src="/assets/Food/Breakfast/Oat Berry Bar/bottom.jpg" alt="" class="instruction-image"></center>

 - Spread your jam on top of the oatmeal base